commaai/agnos-builder/README.md

 # agnos-builder

-This is the tool to build AGNOS, our Ubuntu based OS.
-AGNOS runs on the [comma three devkit](https://comma.ai/shop/products/three).
+This is the buidler repo for AGNOS, our Ubuntu based OS.
+AGNOS runs on the comma three devkit and [comma 3X](https://comma.ai/shop/comma-3x).

 NOTE: the `edk2_tici` and `agnos-firmware` submodules are internal, private repos.